Genital Warts Treatment

 Genital warts are caused by the human papilloma virus (HPV).
-They are a very common STI in the United Kingdom, and while there is no cure for HPV the symptoms themselves can be effectively treated and managed very effectively.
+They are a very common STI in the United Kingdom, and while there is no cure for HPV; the symptoms themselves can be treated and managed very effectively.
 There are two main types of genital warts treatments: physical and medical.

 Physical methods to remove genital warts

 This method of treatment is normally applied to warts that occur on the shaft of the penis, or near (or on) the vulva.
 It involves freezing the warts with liquid nitrogen.
 This causes the outer membranes of the wart(s) to split, killing the cells of the growth.
 Sometimes it is necessary to freeze a wart, let it thaw and refreeze.

 This form of treatment can be mildly uncomfortable and there is normally a small (or sometimes moderate) burning sensation during the freezing.
 It can take up to three weeks for the skin to heal after cryotherapy and it's a good idea to abstain from sex until it's fully healed.